shixing/LearnGit/Git.md

 * git show <branch/commit>: will show the commit's information, usually includes summary and diff information.

 * git log --graph --oneline: will show a brief history of all commits in current branch

+* git log --graph --oneline --all: will show a brief history of all commits in all branches

 * cat .git/HEAD: will show which branch does HEAD refer to.